meltingice/campfire-notifier/README.md

 * Twilio
 * Pushover

+## Installation

+1. Clone this repository to the computer/server where you want to run this service.
+2. Run `bundle install`
+3. Create your configuration (instructions below).

 ## Configuration

 All configuration is done in `config/config.yml`.
 If needed, you can change the configuration file location by overriding it with the `CAMPFIRE_NOTIFIER_CONFIG` environment variable.